4th of July Sale | 25% OFF

 It’s also your job to be honest with potential pet parents about the responsibility of dog ownership, and your breed’s characteristics and energy levels.
 After all, the right home is the beginning of a bright future for your pups!

 Some breeders choose to sign a contract with the new owners, which makes sure they commit to taking proper care of the dogs, and that you will assist in re-homing or taking in the puppy should the need arise.
-This can help protect your pups from being rehomed without your consent.
+This can help protect your pups from being rehomed without your consent, and it’s also a good time to explain the registration paperwork for each new puppy.

 For more on how to give your pups the best start, check out our guides to Whelping and Raising Puppies.